 Step 2: Review Student Group Handbook to be aware of policies and support structures

 Step 3: Apply for Campus Life registration on WUGO.
 We will collect and review new group registrations in the first few weeks of the fall and spring semester.
 All new Campus Life registered groups will also be considered for Student Union category 3 recognition if indicated on the registration application.
-The Spring 2022 new group cycle has closed, new group applications will be reviewed again in Fall 2022.

 You will need the following in order to complete your registration application: